jerome-colin/mtools/README.md

 -v, --verbose : set log file verbosity to DEBUG (defaults to INFO)

--e, --extent : set ROI extent (in meters).
+-e, --extent : set ROI extent (in meters, defaults to 100m).
 An ROI is a square of size extent*extent centered on (utmx, utmy)

 ## For help: